majoer/illegal-instruction-repro/README.md

 # Reproduction steps for Illegal instruction (core dumped) on dotnet build in podman

+1. Add some dependencies to increase the odds of failure.
+Uncomment some of the ones already in .csproj
-1. Try build image `podman build --no-cache .`
+2. Try build image `podman build --no-cache .`

 ## My setup
 #### Mac M4